aslanides/aixijs/README.md

 	- Show last action taken by agent in grid worlds
 - **UI**
     - Make play/pause a toggle button
 		- Add option for user to play environment
-- **Demos**
-    - Implement all the showcase environments/demos!
-- See github issues for major TODOs.